 Kevin had to learn to absorb advice he didn’t want to listen to, objectively evaluate it, and do it.
-He was impatient to move up but his mentor told him he is not ready and not learning what the other comics are doing it.
+He was impatient to move up, but his mentor told him he wasn’t ready and wasn’t learning what the other comics were doing.
 When you are told No, you go on the defensive, but sometimes the No is correct.
 Kevin started doing what the other comics were doing, testing every nuance of their act to make it better, including moving or tweaking a sentence, improving intonation, adjusting gestures and how to hold the microphone.

 Hard work is not enough.
 The glue that holds all the principles of success together is commitment — keeping promises.
 He promised himself to make it to New York.
 He promised his mentor Keith to keep following his advice.
 That is the difference between the amateur and the expert.
 The unsuccessful get halfway to the finish and turn around.
 Kevin has seen people sabotage themselves by expecting compensation when starting out and getting bitter if they don’t get it.
 Kevin was relentless and would not quit even when others told him to give up.
 He grinded and studied in New York for years.

-Kevin always wanted to ascend higher, but he saw others stay at a level because they were content with where they were and scared of losing it.
+Kevin always wanted to ascend higher, but he saw others stay at a level because they were too content with where they were or scared of losing it.